vuepress/docs/docs/guide/plugin.md

 ::: tip
 Most plugins can only be used once.
 If the same plugin is used multiple times, only the last one will take effect.

-However, some plugins can be used multiple times (e.g. [@vuepress/plugin-container](../reference/plugin/container.md)), and you should check the documentation of the plugin itself for detailed guide.
+However, some plugins can be used multiple times (e.g. [@vuepress/plugin-container](https://ecosystem.vuejs.press/plugins/container.html)), and you should check the documentation of the plugin itself for detailed guide.
 :::

 ## Community Plugin

 Community users have created lots of plugins and published them to [NPM](https://www.npmjs.com/search?q=keywords:vuepress-plugin).
 You should check the plugin's own documentation for detailed guide.

-You can explore more plugins in [Awesome VuePress](https://github.com/vuepress/awesome-vuepress) or [VuePress Marketplace](https://marketplace.vuejs.press/).
+You can explore more plugins in [VuePress Marketplace](https://marketplace.vuejs.press/).

 ## Local Plugin